Vince Staples: 2016–2017: Prima Donna and Big Fish Theory

-On February 23, 2016, Staples was announced as part of the line up for the 2016 Osheaga Music Festival.
-On August 25, 2016, Staples released his second EP, the seven-track Prima Donna, which was accompanied by a short film.
+On February 23, 2016, Staples was announced as part of the line up for the 2016 Osheaga Festival.
+On August 25, 2016, he released his second EP, the seven-track Prima Donna accompanied by a short film.
+Later in the year, he joined James Blake on his North American tour.

 On February 3, 2017, Staples released "BagBak", the first single from his next studio album.
 A remix of the song was later featured in the trailer for the Marvel Studios film Black Panther.
 On March 23, 2017, he was featured on the Gorillaz track "Ascension" from their album Humanz.
 In an interview on Zane Lowe's show Beats 1, he announced his upcoming album would be called Big Fish Theory and released an accompanying single, "Big Fish", which was followed by the album's third single, "Rain Come Down" on June 8, 2017, featuring Ty Dolla Sign.
-The album was released on June 23 and received with widespread critical acclaim.
+The album was released on June 23, 2017 and received with widespread critical acclaim.

+On November 15, 2017, Staples announced a tour with rapper Tyler, the Creator; they performed together for three months between January and March 2018.

-He and rapper Tyler, the Creator announced on November 15 that they would be doing a tour around North America from January 26 to March 4, 2018.
-Staples collaborated with film composer Hans Zimmer on a remix of the UEFA Champions League Anthem for the FIFA 19 reveal trailer.
-On December 15, Staples and celebrated singer and songwriter Billie Eilish released the single "&Burn", which would later appear on the reissue of Eilish's EP Don't Smile at Me later that month.
+He collaborated with composer Hans Zimmer on a remix of the UEFA Champions League Anthem for the FIFA 19 reveal trailer.
+On December 15, 2017, Staples and Billie Eilish released the single &Burn, which later appeared on the reissue of the Eilish's EP Don't Smile at Me.
 The song was certified gold in the United States by the Recording Industry Association of America (RIAA) on April 2, 2020.